embersight/cpp-alloctrack/README.md

 ## Installation

-To put plainly, one just has to drag the ['library file'](alloctrack.hpp) to a currently working environment, include the file in the program's driver file, and run desired allocation commands.
+To put plainly, one just has to drag the library file ['alloctrack.hpp'](alloctrack/alloctrack.hpp) to a currently working environment, include the file in the program's driver file, and run desired allocation commands.

 ### Prerequisites